Finding the 'right' business broker to sell a business is almost impossible*

 • City Business Brokers Ltd - A BTA with local knowledge & coverage of Birmingham & surrounds.

-• CL Consultancy - (Had a negative balance sheet in 2018 and may not be in operation any more).
+• CL Consultancy - Seems to now not be in operation any more.

 • Claridges Estates Limited - Commercial property consultants, surveyors, brokers.
 London area.